 Set on the North Kona Coast of Hawaii Island, Four Seasons Resort Hualālai boasts a dramatic mix of white-sand beaches, dazzling oceanfront, and black-lava landscapes.
 Enjoy championship golf, island-fresh dining, and a genuine aloha spirit during your stay.

-Housed in intimate two-storey bungalows, Four Seasons Resort Hualalai’s 243 expansive guest rooms and suites exude a nostalgic sense of Hawaii’s golden age.
-All rooms offer modern Hawaii décor, paddle ceiling fans (along with air conditioning), and each has a lanai or terrace.
+Housed in intimate two-story bungalows, Four Seasons Resort Hualalai’s 243 expansive guest rooms and suites exude a nostalgic sense of Hawaii’s golden age.
+All rooms offer modern Hawaii décor and paddle ceiling fans (along with air conditioning), and each has a lanai or terrace.

-The Golf View rooms are undoubtedly the best deal as you get to enjoy all the benefits of the resort at the cheapest possible price.
-These are on the Golf Ocean-View Crescent on both the lower and upper levels.
+The Ocean Golf View rooms are undoubtedly the best deal, as you get to enjoy all the benefits of the resort at the lowest possible price.
+All rooms were recently renovated.
+These are on the Ocean Golf View Crescent on both the lower and upper levels.
 As you would expect, these rooms look out onto the golf course, which is a pretty nice view.
 We prefer the downstairs rooms, which have private outdoor lava rock showers.
-I love the outdoor showers and the terrace as oppose to a lanai, so you can walk right out onto the grass.
+I love the outdoor showers and the terrace as opposed to a lanai, so you can walk right out onto the grass.
 I would therefore always pick the downstairs rooms as the best choice.

-It is worth mentioning that even the cheapest room at the Four Seasons Hualalai is a great room, and you will have a similarly great holiday, whichever room you choose.
-If you book via our luxury travel concierge, we can bump you up a room level for free, (subject to availability on check-in), as well as offering a bunch of other free benefits!
+It is worth mentioning that even the cheapest room at the Four Seasons Hualalai is a great room, and you will have a similarly great holiday, whichever room you choose, if you book via our concierge, we can bump you up a room level for free, (subject to availability on check-in), as well as offering a bunch of other free benefits!

-My favorite thing at the resort is the King’s Pond pictured above.
-Four Seasons brings the ocean into the resort for you with this pool: a quarry-like pond with a sandy bottom, carved free form out of the black lava, and teeming with fish.
+My favorite thing at the resort is King’s Pond.
+Four Seasons brings the ocean into the resort for you with this pool: a quarry-like pond with a sandy bottom carved free form out of the black lava, and teeming with fish.
 It is right next to the beach and is one of the most unique resort features I have seen.
 It’s filled with seawater and is home to thousands of fish, including a couple of spotted eagle rays.